 These native wildflowers are often grown as ornamental plants for their attractive foliage and flowers.
 They are perfect for naturalizing in a woodland garden or native plant garden.
 This plant is rarely used in borders, as it goes dormant in the summer, leaving a large gap that is difficult to fill, and does not like competition.
 This plant is apparently juglone tolerant so will grow under black walnut, and is not eaten by deer or rabbits.

 There are some uncommon variations in the species.
 P. peltatum forma deamii has pink, rose, or purple flowers followed by maroon or red fruits.
-And even more rarely plants produce a cluster of fruits (forma polycarpum).
+Even more rarely plants produce a cluster of fruits (forma polycarpum).

 – Susan Mahr, University of Wisconsin – Madison